JorgeAlcaldeG/pokedex/README.md

-# pokedex
+# pokedex (Legacy Version)

 This is an old version of another pokedex project, to see the newest version click in the following [link](https://github.com/JorgeAlcaldeG/pokedex-react).
-This web allow users to search pokemon an videw details such as their stats, types and abilities.
+This web allows users to search for Pokémon and view details such as their stats, types and abilities.
 It's connected to an external API developed by me.

 ## Technology used

 - PHP
-- JaavaScript
+- JavaScript
 - CSS
-- Bootrstrap
+- Bootstrap
 - MySQL

 ## Features